Lazy-load translations

 name: 'Español (Estados Unidos)',

-// lazy loading order: `es.json` -> `es-US.json`, and then merge 'es-US.json' to 'es.json'
+// lazy loading order: `es.json` -> `es-US.json`, and then merge 'es-US.json' with 'es.json'

 files: ['es.json', 'es-US.json']